Office of Finance, General Services Administration (GSA).

 (g) To assess the merits of a compromise offer based in whole or in part on the debtor's inability to pay the full amount of a debt within a reasonable time, GSA may obtain a current financial statement from the debtor, executed under penalty of perjury, showing the debtor's assets, liabilities, income and expenses.
 GSA also may obtain credit reports or other financial information to assess compromise offers.
 GSA may use their own financial information form or may request suitable forms from the Department of Justice or the local United States Attorney's Office.

-Pursuant to this section, GSA may compromise statutory penalties, forfeitures, or claims established as an aid to enforcement and to compel compliance, if the agency's enforcement policy in terms of deterrence and securing compliance, present and future, will be adequately served by the agency's acceptance of the sum to be agreed upon.
+Pursuant to this section, the General Services Administration may compromise statutory penalties, forfeitures, or claims established as an aid to enforcement and to compel compliance, if the Agency's enforcement policy in terms of deterrence and securing compliance, present and future, will be adequately served by the Agency's acceptance of the sum to be agreed upon.

-(a) When two or more debtors are jointly and severally liable, GSA may pursue collection activity against all debtors, as appropriate.
+(a) When two or more debtors are jointly and severally liable, the General Services Administration (GSA) may pursue collection activity against all debtors, as appropriate.
 GSA will not attempt to allocate the burden of payment between the debtors but will proceed to liquidate the indebtedness as quickly as possible.

-If GSA is uncertain whether to accept a firm, written, substantive compromise offer on a debt that is within the agency's delegated compromise authority, it may refer the offer to the Civil Division or other appropriate litigating division in the Department of Justice, using a CCLR accompanied by supporting data and particulars concerning the debt.
-The Department of Justice may act upon such an offer or return it to GSA with instructions or advice.
+If the General Services Administration (GSA) is uncertain whether to accept a firm, written, substantive compromise offer on a debt that is within the Agency's delegated compromise authority, it may refer the offer to the Civil Division or other appropriate litigating division in the Department of Justice (DOJ), using a Claims Collection Litigation Report accompanied by supporting data and particulars concerning the debt.
+DOJ may act upon such an offer or return it to GSA with instructions or advice.

-In negotiating a compromise, GSA may consider the tax consequences to the Government.
+In negotiating a compromise, the General Services Administration (GSA) may consider the tax consequences to the Government.
 In particular, GSA may consider requiring a waiver of tax-loss-carry-forward and tax-loss-carry-back rights of the debtor.
-For information on discharge of indebtedness reporting requirements see § 105-55.030 of this part.
+For information on discharge of indebtedness reporting requirements see § 105-55.030.

-(b) If, after deducting the amount of any partial payments or collections, the principal amount of a debt exceeds $100,000, or such other amount as the Attorney General may direct, exclusive of interest, penalties, and administrative costs, the authority to suspend or terminate rests solely with the Department of Justice.
-If GSA believes suspension or termination of any debt in excess of $100,000 may be appropriate, the agency will refer the debt to the Civil Division or other appropriate litigating division in the Department of Justice, using the CCLR.
-The referral will specify the reasons for the agency's recommendation.
-If, prior to referral to the Department of Justice, GSA determines a debt is plainly erroneous or clearly without legal merit, the agency may terminate collection activity regardless of the amount involved without obtaining Department of Justice concurrence.
+(b) If, after deducting the amount of any partial payments or collections, the principal amount of a debt exceeds $100,000, or such other amount as the Attorney General may direct, exclusive of interest, penalties, and administrative costs, the authority to suspend or terminate rests solely with DOJ.
+If GSA believes suspension or termination of any debt in excess of $100,000 may be appropriate, the Agency will refer the debt to the Civil Division or other appropriate litigating division in DOJ, using the Claims Collection Litigation Report.
+The referral will specify the reasons for the Agency's recommendation.
+If, prior to referral to DOJ, GSA determines a debt is plainly erroneous or clearly without legal merit, the Agency may terminate collection activity regardless of the amount involved without obtaining DOJ concurrence.

-(a) GSA may suspend collection activity on a debt when—
+(a) The General Services Administration (GSA) may suspend collection activity on a debt when—

 (2) The debtor's financial condition is expected to improve; or